*Warning: This article contains spoilers for Shōgun.*

 Initially intended to be filmed in Japan, the series was actually shot in Canada due to the pandemic.
 Now, with those restrictions not in place, could the series move to being shot in Japan?

 Possibly, but as Marks has previously said, if season 2 were to go ahead, the season would've been in its pre-production phases by now to cut down on any major time gaps.
+As of now, a production schedule has not been confirmed, but we do know that the writer's room for Shōgun season 2 will kick off this summer.

-Who could return for a potential Shōgun season 2?
+Who could return for Shōgun season 2?

 Cosmo Jarvis and Anna Sawai both wearing robes, sitting down on the floor outside looking at something.